How to Retire Without Savings

-I see this approach in action most frequently with teachers, fire and police workers, military personnel, and people who work for the federal or state government.
-They stick with their career, structure things so their house is paid off about the time they retire, and with a stable pension, retiree health benefits, and in some cases Social Security too, they are able to live quite comfortably.
+You'll see this most frequently with teachers, fire and police workers, military personnel, and people who work for the federal or state government.
+They stick with their career, structure things, so their house is paid off about the time they retire, and with a stable pension, retiree health benefits, and in some cases Social Security too, they can live quite comfortably.

 The Late Start Plan

 Professionals, such as doctors, lawyers, architects, and accountants, often get into the habit of spending more as they make more.
 In this situation, it’s easy to find yourself in middle-age with no substantial retirement savings.

 One option to consider: leave private practice or small business and find a corporate or government job that offers a pension.
 Spend the last 10 to 15 years of your career in a place where retirement health benefits and a pension are part of the package.
 This late-start plan can be a lifesaver for high earners that didn’t save along the way.
 It may not be what you envisioned the later part of your career to be like, but the pension income and benefits will make your retirement years far more comfortable.

 This approach can allow you to live large and spend what you make in your younger years.
 But remember, there is no guarantee you’ll be able to get that government job later on.
 If you don’t save and can’t transition into a career with a pension, then you’ll have to go with the last option on this list.

 Did you know that Social Security is pretty much the sole source income for about 20% of retired couples and 43% of retired singles?
 Living on Social Security may not sound like the ideal retirement plan, but if you had a lot of fun along the way, the trade-off might be worth it.
 This plan can work great for the free-spirited type, or for anyone that for whatever reason didn’t save along the way.